 If a dog eats a dose of 9 milligrams per pound of body weight, then they are at risk of chocolate poisoning.
 Different types of chocolate contain different amounts of theobromine.
 For instance, cooking chocolate and dark chocolate contain lots of theobromine, so even a small amount of these types of chocolate can be very harmful.

 The signs of chocolate poisoning in dogs vary depending on how much they have eaten.
-The signs can vary from mild to more severe problems.
+The signs can vary from mild to severe.
 Symptoms of chocolate poisoning normally start within 6-12 hours after the chocolate has been eaten.

 Some of the signs you may see if your dog has eaten chocolate include:

 What Should I Do if My Dog Has Eaten Chocolate?

 1. Prevent your dog and any other dogs in the household from eating more chocolate.

 This is important, especially if there has been a spill.
 It might be easier to shut animals out of the room rather than try to clear up straight away, as you’ll need to work out how much chocolate has been eaten.